6 mins read

 With Journeys to Come, we’re reminding ourselves that the world is out there – ready to be connected with in profound new ways.
 That’s why we’re serving up some much-needed slabs of immersive travel escapism – stories that celebrate some of the world’s most remarkable reasons to pack your bags – from gorilla trekking in the Congo to training with the eagle hunters of Mongolia.
 And in this way, from the comfort of your armchair, you can enjoy these Journeys to Come.

 First up, we’ll be looking ahead to what promises to be one of the year’s most spectacular natural events; the December 14th solar eclipse, which will be at its most dramatic in the Patagonian borderlands of Argentina.
-Our ambitionhereis to guide travellers to what experts call the “G eclipse point” – the perfect place from which to watch the eclipse – in the rugged, otherworldly landscapes of Piedra del Aguila – or the “Stone of the Eagle”.
+Our ambitionhereis to guide travelers to what experts call the “G eclipse point” – the perfect place from which to watch the eclipse – in the rugged, otherworldly landscapes of Piedra del Aguila – or the “Stone of the Eagle”.
 Before and after, they will rest, and dine and relax at a specially constructed camp at Tres Rios, their fully serviced basecamp for this incomparable event.
 “This – and I find myself feeling jealous already – is going to be absolutely unforgettable” explains Rob – one of our most adventure-focused Travel Experts.

 And this is how we’re going to do it.